TravelSizedLions/kleptool-package-manager/README.md

 - resolve dependencies with SAT solvers
 - \*.lock resolved versions in place.

-Despite the approach always being the same, no-one's sought to actually, *fully* solve the general case problem of dependency management, i.e., for all project structures, sources, versioning schemes, and languages.
+Despite the approach always being similar, no-one's sought to actually, *fully* solve the general case problem of dependency management, i.e., for all project structures, sources, versioning schemes, and languages.

-And, as much as the core motivation for my efforts started with helping the hobby developer, small-scale projects aren't the only context in which this is an issue.
-Even larger organizations using standardized tools will sink significant portions of their budget re-inventing and maintaining tooling built on top of the standard tools, and this includes solutions for package management and publishing.
-Entire businesses and products have been built up around the need for organizations to privately store publish artifacts for internal use.
-However, if organizations are given a tool that allows them to use their own remote git repositories as sources for published dependencies, then paying for external package hosting services such as artifactory or GitHub Packages becomes unecessary.
-We don't need artifact stores when remote repositories already exist and are perfectly capable of hosting production builds of your source code for distribution.

-Both the industry and the individual stand to benefit from a general purpose solution to package management and dependency resolution, one that can handle a complex or non-ideal development environment.
-The benefits that would come from a language and versioning agnostic dependency resolver are numerous:
+Both the industry and the individual stand to benefit from a general purpose solution to package management and dependency resolution, one that can handle complex or non-ideal development environments at both small and large scale.
+The potential benefits that would come from a language and versioning agnostic dependency resolver are numerous:
 - No more need for dedicated package stores
 - No need to re-learn CLIs and tooling when hopping from language to language or project to project
 - Support for semantic version tags when they exist, and other schemes when they don't.
-- Greater precision in resolving exactly which version of which dependencies are needed for each project, down to individual commits if necessary.
+- Greater precision in resolving dependencies are needed for each project, down to individual commits if necessary.
+- Automatically filtering out or avoiding versions based on CVE records
 - The capacity to work with and standardize non-standard project layouts in your dependencies

 ## Goals

+The purpose of this document is to outline an alternative to language-specific and semver-dependent package management.
+It does not attempt to broach other aspects of a language-specific ecosystem, such as compiling, transpiling, bundling, hosting, or distributing code artifacts.
+Instead, this proposal is purposely scoped down in order to create a single, unified solution for dependency management, with inspiration taken from multiple off-the-shelf approaches to common problems in development.
+It aims to outline a path towards creating the `git` of package management.

 ### What Would the "Git of Package Management" Look Like?